 How to join LTK as a Creator:

 If you’ve been seeing the LTK links and want to join as a Creator, you’ll need to start by submitting an application.
-It can help to have an existing creator refer you as well, too, which I’ll talk about more later.

 There are specific things that LTK is looking for, so not just any person with a blog or a social media account is going to get accepted.